 You might ask why do I need to know how to compress a PDF on Mac?
 Well, there are clearly at least two reasons.

-After you’ve downloaded PDF Expert, open the PDF file you want to compress in this app, then click on ‘File’ in the upper menu-bar.
+After you’ve downloaded PDF Expert, open the PDF file you want to compress and shrink the file size of, and then click on the ‘File’ menu at the top left of your screen.

 Next, click on ‘Reduce File Size’.
 Immediately following that, you will see a pop-up where you can choose the desired quality of the compressed file.
 PDF Expert even shows you the approximate reduced file size of the file.